jundalisay/superb/content/en/maharlika/laws/epira/chapter-2c.md

 All amounts collected for the universal charge shall be distributed to the respective beneficiaries within a reasonable period to be provided by the ERC.

-## SEC.
-35. Royalties, Returns and Tax Rates for Indigenous Energy Resources
+## Section 35.
+Royalties, Returns and Tax Rates for Indigenous Energy Resources

 The provisions of Section 79 of Commonwealth Act No. 137 (C.A.
 No. 137) and any law to the contrary notwithstanding, the President of the Philippines shall reduce the royalties, returns and taxes collected for the exploitation of all